Sarah, where did you grow up?

 Yes and no. I’ve always been a huge reader and in school (St Andrew’s College in Blackrock) I wrote articles and reviews for the school newspaper, Out of the Blue.
 However I didn’t write much in college apart from essays but I did keep a diary every day and I still do.
 I studied History of Art and Modern English at Trinity College, Dublin.
 I spent far too much of my time sailing for the college and not enough time studying!

 After having my first son, Sam, I started to write children’s book reviews for Southside News, my first official published pieces.
-That led to other journalism and then my first book which was called Kids Can Cook, published in 1997.
+That led to other pieces in magazines and newspapers and then my first book which was called Kids Can Cook, published in 1997.

 What was your first job?